liguowang/cpgtools/README.md

 - [R](https://www.r-project.org/)

 ### Python Dependencies
-Note: these packages will be automatically downloaded installed when you use [pip3](https://pip.pypa.io/en/stable/installing/) to install CpGtools.
+Note: these packages will be automatically installed when you use [pip3](https://pip.pypa.io/en/stable/installing/) to install CpGtools.

 - [numpy](http://www.numpy.org/)